Sanusihassan/c-flex-sys/readme.md

   <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/Sanusihassan/flex-system/css/flex-system.min.css">
 ```

-## Usage
+## Containers

-`.container` class creates a container that can be used to to pad the content inside it.
+`.container` class creates a container that can be used center the content of the webpage.

 ![container](./assets/container.png)

-The green area in this case represents the container.

 ```html
   <!-- to create a container -->